clowder-framework/CodeFlare-Extractors/README.md

 Invoke from **inside your Clowder directory,** so that we may respect Clowder's existing Docker Compose files.

 1. Launch the codeflare CLI to try our default extractors.
 This will launch Clowder.
+Do *not* use sudo.

 ```bash
 cd your/path/to/clowder
 codeflare ./CodeFlare-Extractors
 ```

-2. Now, upload an image to a [Clowder Dataset](https://clowder-framework.readthedocs.io/en/latest/userguide/ug_datasets.html) so we can try to classify it (into one of 1000 imagenet classes).
+2. Now, as an example, upload a few images to a [Clowder Dataset](https://clowder-framework.readthedocs.io/en/latest/userguide/ug_datasets.html) so we can try to classify it (into one of 1000 imagenet classes).

 3. Finally, run the extractor!
 In the web app, click “Submit for extraction” (shown below).